socialedigital/blade-common/README.md

 ```

-The first parameter to the `Service.mocks.add` call is the name of the service that needs to be mocked for the test.
+The first parameter to the `Service.addMock` call is the name of the service that needs to be mocked for the test.
 In this case, we're testing code that contains a request to the client service, so we use `'service.client'` as the service name that we are mocking.
 This will create a mocked object that will be used instead of trying to make a request on the client service that won't be running when our tests are being run.

-The second parameter to the `Service.mocks.add` call is a function that returns the object that will be mocking the client service (in this case, a `nock` interceptor, but, again, it could be an object from another mocking library as long as it allows you to define what should be returned from a specific http request).
+The second parameter to the `Service.addMock` call is a function that returns the object that will be mocking the client service (in this case, a `nock` interceptor, but, again, it could be an object from another mocking library as long as it allows you to define what should be returned from a specific http request).

 Our convention for the mocked host url is `http://service.name`.
 This is just a convention - it doesn't correspond to anything in the 'real' world, and, if you wanted to use a different url, that would be fine.